How to Detect Inadequate Crawl Space Airflow

 Typical crawl space humidity ranges include:

-• Above 70% RH: High-risk range where mold growth becomes more likely
+• Above 70% RH: Higher-risk range where condensation, damp materials, and mold-supporting conditions become more likely

-Persistent humidity readings above recommended levels often indicate that airflow is insufficient to remove moisture vapor.
+Persistent humidity readings above recommended levels can indicate that airflow is not removing moisture vapor effectively, especially when readings stay high in areas with weak air movement.
 Even when moisture sources are minor, trapped humid air allows damp conditions to develop gradually.

 To measure humidity inside a crawl space, homeowners commonly use digital hygrometers or humidity monitors.
 These devices provide quick readings and help track changes over time.
 Placing humidity monitors in multiple areas helps identify airflow imbalances that affect moisture distribution.